Nicholasglim/r_projects/Projects/Supervised Learning/Data_Driven_Concrete_Design_Mix.md

 | M55    | 540.00 | 359.40  |    0.00 | 191.56 |           29.24 |    1118.39 |   857.53 | -2.66         |
 | M60    | 474.03 | 30.56   |    0.00 | 150.27 |            3.37 |    1043.88 |   992.60 | -2.13         |

-**Bayesian optimization was conducted based on achieving 65% and 99% of the target compressive strength at 7 and 28 days, respectively.**
+**Bayesian optimization was conducted to achieve 65% of the target compressive strength at 7 days and 99% at 28 days.**

-The penalty values in the table represent how far the predicted strengths at 7 days and 28 days deviate from the expected 65% and 99% of the target strength, respectively.
-Since the Bayesian optimization aims to minimize this penalty, a lower penalty suggests that the predicted values are closer to the target.
+The penalty values in the table indicate the deviation of the predicted strengths at 7 and 28 days from the expected 65% and 99% of the target strength, respectively.
+Since Bayesian optimization aims to minimize this penalty, a lower value suggests that the predictions are closer to the target.

 ### Interpretation of Penalty Values: